 Mr. B, 38, with MBA and ten years of experience at a well-known leadership consulting firm in roles from consultant to local VP, was promoted to Regional Manager to boost regional sales and minimize turnover.
 Two months later, sales remained flat, and turnover had increased.
-His pregnant wife was very unhappy, as Mr. B spent a great deal of time away from home due to the new job.
+His pregnant wife was very unhappy as he spent a great deal of time away from home due to the new job.
 He was so burned out that he was contemplating resignation when he met us.

 Work from Inside Out

 The Executive 6Q Assessment found Mr. B was an excellent consultant with many great leadership characteristics, such as decision-making, learning, EQ, persuasion, etc. However, he was weak in sales and marketing, and challenged in public influence, emotional expression, and energy restoration, and other that were not significant to a local VP.

 Optimize emotion expression immediately to first take care of his family crisis so that he could focus on his new job and later build intimacy with clients and colleagues.
 Customize training to target the rest issues.
 Provide him additional company support while he was learning.

 Focus on His New Role